All types of braces consist of brackets and wires.

 The reason braces remain so popular, is that they work well on a wide variety of cases and for patients of all ages.

-You will stop by our Bathurst College Dentistry ® office for your free consultation and you will get to meet the awesome Bathurst College Dentistry ® Orthodontics family.
+You can visit our Bathurst College Dentistry office for your free consultation and you will get to meet the awesome Bathurst College Dentistry team.

-Our trained BCD orthodontists will determine your diagnosis and the best course of treatment.
+Our team will determine your diagnosis and the best course of treatment.

 We will also answer any questions so you can make an informed decision.